 For more info on suspension frame designs, check out this phenomenal article from Bike Radar.
 It explains every aspect of bike suspension in great detail.

-A Note About Suspension Coil and Air Shock Damping Systems
+Suspension Coil and Air Shock Damping Systems: How they Work

 Both air and coil shocks have a damping system built-in.
 Shocks need a damper to prevent them from oscillating after a compression or rebound.
 The damper smooths out the ride by preventing the bike from bouncing like a pogo stick after it hits an obstacle.
 Both air and coil shocks use similar damping technology.